 Conclusion #1a (Potential RB Shortage)

-Do not re-open the discussion potential RB shortage and frequency hopping distance issues for PUCCH resource sets prior to RRC configuration.
+Do not re-open the discussion potential RB shortage and frequency hopping distance issues for common PUCCH resource sets prior to dedicated PUCCH resource configuration.

+Note: whether or not the spec explicitly captures error cases related to a potential RB shortage issue will be separately discussed.

 Please provide your company view on updated Conclusion #1a.